tjweir/functionalkit/README.markdown

 1. In your project, add FunctionalKit's main directory to your Header Search Paths (<code>HEADER_SEARCH_PATHS</code>), e.g. <code>$(SRCROOT)/Source/External/functionalkit/Source/Main</code>.
 1. Import <code>FK/FKPrelude.h</code> where you want to use FunctionalKit, your prefix header is a good spot.

+You'll also need PLBlocks: http://code.google.com/p/plblocks.
+Make sure to add the PLBlocks framework to your project.

 ## Usage

 * [Simplifying JSON Parsing Using FunctionalKit](http://adams.id.au/blog/2009/04/simplifying-json-parsing-using-functionalkit/)